A. J. McCarron: 2012 season

 McCarron had a strong start in his second year as starting quarterback for Alabama as the Crimson Tide started off the season with a 9–0 record.
-His good start to the season, including a comeback victory over LSU, had several media members put him as a dark horse candidate for the year's Heisman Trophy.
-His first interception, and Alabama's first loss, of the season came in the team's 10th game of the season.
+His good start to the season, including a comeback victory over LSU, had several media members put McCarron as a dark horse candidate for the year's Heisman Trophy.
+His first interception, and Alabama's first loss, of the season came in the team's tenth game of the season.

 In their first year in the SEC, Texas A&M and eventual Heisman-winner Johnny Manziel came into Bryant–Denny Stadium and upset Alabama 29–24.
 McCarron's second interception of the game seemingly sealed Alabama's loss, as he threw an interception on a fourth & goal pass with under two minutes remaining.
-Both he and Alabama rebounded to remain unbeaten during the rest of the regular season, which led them to the 2012 SEC Championship Game versus Georgia.
+Both McCarron and Alabama rebounded to remain unbeaten during the rest of the regular season, which led them to the 2012 SEC Championship Game versus Georgia.
 With the help of running back Eddie Lacy, Alabama battled the Bulldogs to win 32–28 and earn a shot to play for the 2013 BCS National Championship against No. 1 Notre Dame.

-On December 12, 2012, ahead of their game versus Notre Dame, McCarron announced that he would be coming back to Alabama for his senior season.
+On December 12, 2012, ahead of their game against Notre Dame, McCarron announced that he would be coming back to Alabama for his senior season.
 On January 7, 2013, Alabama met Notre Dame for the 2013 BCS National Championship.
 The Fighting Irish were led by their defense and Heisman runner-up Manti Te'o to an unbeaten 12–0 regular season record.
 However, their defense was overmatched as Alabama rolled 42–14 to capture their third BCS National Championship in four years behind McCarron's 264 yards and four touchdown passes, which allowed him to become the first quarterback to win back-to-back BCS titles.
-During his junior season, he threw for a school-record 30 touchdown passes in a season, as well as 49 touchdown passes over his career.
-He was named winner of the 2012 CFPA Quarterback Trophy on January 22, 2013.
+During his junior season, McCarron threw for a school-record 30 touchdown passes in a season, as well as 49 touchdown passes over his career.
+McCarron was named winner of the 2012 CFPA Quarterback Trophy on January 22, 2013.